emicklei/pgtalk/README.md

 	go install github.com/emicklei/pgtalk/cmd/pgtalk-gen@latest

+## how to run the generator

+The user in the connection string must have the right privileges to read schema information.

+	PGTALK_CONN=postgresql://usr:pwd@host:5432/database pgtalk-gen -o yourpackage
+	go fmt ./...

+If you want to include and/or exclude table names, use additional flags such as:

+	pgtalk-gen -o yourpackage -include "address.*,employee.*" -exclude "org.*"

+or views

+	pgtalk-gen -views -o yourpackage -include "skills.*"

 ## examples

 These examples are from the test package in which a few database tables files (categories,products,things) are generated.